 |I like our breakfast|

 [pronoun + noun] jiena nhobb il-kolazzjon taghna

 The following are nouns of food items that you might be interested in learning and memorizing.

 Now we finally reach the fun part, the practice of the daily conversations.
 These phrases are used to get to know new people, and break the ice.

 I hope you enjoyed this lesson about the nouns in Maltese.
-If you have any question about this lesson please contact me here.
+Please check out our main menu here for more lessons: homepage.
 Now check the next lesson below.